yongsookimlab/Whole_Mouse_Brain_3D_Cell_Counting_Pipeline/README.md

 ## Overview
 This code package is designed for comprehensive 3D cell counting using whole mouse brain images.
 The pipeline includes:
 1. Implementing a supervised machine learning-based approach (ilastik) for automated cell segmentation via pixel/object classification,
-2. Image registration of serial two-photon tomography (STPT) or light sheet fluorescence microscopy (LSFM) stitched data to an age-matched reference brain template,
+2. Image registration of serial two-photon tomography (STPT) stitched data to an age-matched reference brain template,
 3. Registration of assigned and segmented voxels/"cells" to the reference space based on the common coordinate framework (CCF) system, and
 4. Transformation of anatomical annotations (from the reference brain atlas) to the sample image registered to the reference space.